Please visit Animal Protection.

 - A file is created specifying your concerns.

-- An Animal Care & Control Officer is dispatched to investigate animal-at-large and biting complaints immediately.
+- An Animal Control Peace Officer is dispatched to investigate animal-at-large and biting complaints immediately.

 - For ongoing issues such as barking or defecation concerns, an officer will investigate your complaint within 4 business days.

 - The officer may issue a warning notice with directions to remedy the problem within a specified time frame, or issue a fine immediately, depending on the circumstances.

 - The officer may issue an order, which allows the City to fix the problem and bill the property owner for the cost.

 - The City may contact you to appear as a witness, if the matter goes to court.

 Most of the fines for animal control concerns are $100 per infraction.